-1 This is not the place for a detailed account of the often perplexing enses of the definite article, which vary idiomatically from language to language and even from century to century within one and the same language.
+1 This is not the place for a detailed account of the often perplexing uses of the definite article, which vary idiomatically from language to language and even from century to century within one and the same language.
 Sometimes the use is determined by pure accidents, as when in E. at bottom represents an earlier at the (atte) bottom, in which the article has disappeared through a well-known phonetic process.
-There are some interesting, though far from convincing, theories on the rise and diffusion of the article in many languages in G. Schütte, Jysk og ostdansk artikelbrug (Videnskabernes selskab, Copenhagen, 1922).
-It would be interesting to examine the various ways in which languages which have no definite article express detormination.
-In Finnish, for instance, the difference between the nominative and the partitive often corresponds to the difference between the definite article and the indefinite (or no article): linnut (nom.) coat (pl.) puussa 'the birds are in the tree,' lintuja (part.) on (sg., always used with a subject in the part.) puussa 'there are birds in the tree,' ammuin linnut 'I shot the birds,' ammuin lintuja 'I shot some birds' (Eliot FG 131.
+There are some interesting, though far from convincing, theories on the rise and diffusion of the article in many languages in G. Schütte, Jysk og astdansk artikelbrug (Videnskabernes selskab, Copenhagen, 1922).
+It would be interesting to examine the various ways in which languages which have no definite article express determination.
+In Finnish, for instance, the difference between the nominative and the partitive often corresponds to the difference between the definite article are in the tree, 'lintuja (part.) on (sg., always used with a subject in the partitive, 'I shot the birds,' ammuin lintuja 'I shot some birds' (Eliot FG 131.
 126).
-The partitive, however, resembles the Fr. "'partitive article." more than the use of the Finnish nominative does our definite article. brothers ' and ' one of John's hats.'
-In German a preposed genitive renders definite (Schiller's gedichte) but a postposed genitive does not, whence the possibility of saving einige gedichte Schiller's and the necessity of adding the definite article (die gedichte Schiller's) if the same degree of definiteness is wanted as in the preposed genitive.
-Where a prepositional group is used instead of the genitive. the article is similarly required : die gedichte von Schiller, so in other languages : the poems of Schiller, les poèmes de Schiller, i poemi dello Schiller.
+The partitive, however, resembles the Fr. "partitive article" more than the use of the Finnish nominative does our definite article.

+brothers ' and ' one of John's hats.'
+In German a preposed genitive renders delinite (Schiller's gedichte) but a postposed genitive does not, whence the possibility of saying einige gedichte Schiller's and the necessity of adding the definite article (die gedichte Schiller's) if the same degree of definiteness is wanted as in the preposed genitive.
+Where a prepositional group is used instead of the genitive, the article is similarly required : die gedichte von Schiller, so in other languages : the poems of Schiller, les poèmes de Schiller. i poemi dello Schiller.

-Next we come to non-restrictive adjuncts as in my dear little Ann!
-As the adjuncts here are used not to tell which among several Anns I am speaking of (or to), but simply to characterize
+Next we come to non-restrictive adjuncts as in my dear little Ann / As the adjuncts here are used not to tell which among several Anns I am speaking of (or to), but simply to characterize

 1 Cf., however, the partitive article in "J'ai eu de ses nouvelles."
-3 The only explanation recognized by Sonnenschein (§ 184), who says: In sentences like 'He is a friend of John's 'there is a noun understood : 'of John's 'means 'of John's friends,' so that the sentence is equivalent to 'He is one of John's friends.'
+3 The only explanation recognized by Sonnenschein (§ 184), who says: In sentences like 'He is a friend of John's 'there is a noun understood: 'of John's 'means 'of John's friends,' so that the sentence is equivalent to 'He is one of John's friends.'
 Here 'of 'means 'out of the number of.'
 But is "a friend of John's friends" = one of John's friends ?